Ramonmelod/nvim-config/README.md

 :PackerSync
 ```

 5. After that, your Neovim will update all plugins from the scrips of this repository and be ready for use.
-Bellow you can some of the remaps commands from this neovim configuration:
+Bellow you can see some of the remaps commands from this neovim configuration.

+## Basic Commands:

 - `jk = <ESC>`
 - `Space + j  = nvim-tree`